arnuhu08/REVa/README.md

      ```

 - For IN100 dataset:
-  1. Evaluate the required pretrained models from PyTorch (e.g., ResNet-18 or Swin_V2_B).
+  1. Get the required pretrained models from PyTorch (e.g., ResNet-18 or Swin_V2_B).
   2. Run stability analysis:
      ```
      python IN100Stability.py